barumau/pandunia/spa/pandunia-spa.md

 in nam - endónimo
 in tene - contener
 intre - entrar
-intraje - intestino (visceras, entrañas, tripas)
+intrage - intestino (visceras, entrañas, tripas)
 intromun - entrada
 in verse jen - introvertido
 in xe - contenido